meshplus/premo/README.md

 + `bitxhub`     Start or stop the bitxhub cluster
 + `appchain`    Bring up the appchain network
 + `interchain`  Start or Stop the interchain system
++ `status`      List the status of instantiated components
 + `help, h`     Shows a list of commands or help for one command

 ### global options